tjmaynes/image-analyzer-app/README.md

 # image-analyzer-app
-> a NextJS app that allows users to analyze images using MobileNet (via TensorflowJS), image descriptions from ChatGPT, and hosted on Cloudflare Pages
+> a NextJS app for analyzing images using MobileNet (via TensorflowJS).
+Image descriptions generated from ChatGPT and hosted on Cloudflare Pages.

 ## Requirements